maswebber/textTranslateAdonis/README.md

  - `npm install` for install all dependencies
  - `npm run dev` for running local development
- - `npm run build` for build the project into production stage
+ - `npm run build` for build the project into production stage (after build the project copy the env file from project `root` to `build` folder)